 Bachelor's in Journalism and Mass Communication: Degree Info

 A journalism and mass communication bachelor's degree program can give students the opportunity to study communication across a spectrum of media venues.
 Students can explore how to research and write for several mediums, such as magazines, newspapers, digital media, radio and television.
-Since journalism and mass communication impact a variety of industries, students in these degree programs usually learn to write about a vast array of topics.
+This article outlines the array of topics covered in a journalism and mass communications bachelor's degree program.

 Bachelor's Degree in Journalism and Mass Communication

-A 4-year bachelor's degree program in journalism and mass communication can prepare students for reporting, analysis and writing jobs.
-Academic Bachelor of Arts and Bachelor of Science degrees are available in journalism and mass communications.
-Either type of degree requires students to complete both a broad liberal arts education and rigorous writing coursework.
+A bachelor's degree program in journalism and mass communication requires students to complete both a broad liberal arts education and rigorous writing coursework.
 Some schools incorporate internship programs into degree curricula.